 - The type of generation you wish to connect

+If you are looking to connect a site dedicated to generation, we can provide estimates and quotations for new or existing connections.
+If you wish, you can seek alternative estimates or quotations from Independent Connections Providers (ICPs).
 When you receive a quotation for the connection, it will be split into contestable and non-contestable elements.
-This is done to be as clear as possible to what element a third party Independent Connection Provider (ICP) can offer.
+This is done to be as clear as possible to what element a third party can offer.
 For further information on what an ICP can offer, follow the link below.

 You have a choice